Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-College students pursuing an informational technology degree need to study how the Internet works, and one of the most important systems of the Web is the Domain Name System.
-When it comes to connecting websites to people who are looking for information, products, and services online, DNS is the protocol that makes Web-surfing easy and practical.
+College students pursuing an informational technology degree need to study how the Internet works.
+One of the most important systems of the Web is the Domain Name System.
+To connect websites to people looking for information, products, and services online, DNS is the protocol that makes Web-surfing easy and practical.
 Instead of typing long sequences of letters and numbers into the address bar of a Web browser, people can type in the memorable name of a website, followed by a dot operator and suffix, such as “.com” or “.org” top level domain extensions.
 Understanding DNS is important for any information technology professional.

 How Does DNS Work?